dward2/BME547/Lectures/robust_testing.md

 * Write unit tests for these functions.
 Write at least one test that checks for failure (i.e., gives bad input and expects False)
 * Push to a GitHub repository
-* Activate Travis CI and implement automated testing.
+* Activate GitHub Actions and implement automated testing.